 - Rotate your legs.
 On almost any of the exercises with the legs, you can feel several different muscles if you rotate your leg open to the side and then turn it in toward the midline of your body.

-3. You can use The Orb on the ground or you can use it against a wall.
+3. Use The Orb on the ground or against a wall.
 When you use The Orb against the wall, it will greatly reduce the intensity.
 Remember, if you are on your back on the floor, gravity is helping you get a little deeper into your release.

 5. Because The Orb is a ball, it can really get into some tricky spots.
 The distribution of pressure across a surface means that the largeness of the ball helps the myofascial work feel less intense than it would with a smaller ball.